ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday</h3>A chance of rain showers between 11am and 1pm, then showers and thunderstorms likely.
+         <h3>Monday</h3>A slight chance of rain showers between 11am and 1pm, then showers and thunderstorms likely.
 Mostly cloudy.
-High near 76, with temperatures
+High near 76,
-         falling to around 72 in the afternoon.
+         with temperatures falling to around 72 in the afternoon.
 South southeast wind around 7 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">